Professor Works to Grant Solar Energy Access to Communities

 Assistant Professor Gilbert Michaud has previously conducted research into solar projects and will continue with a new grant.
 (Photo courtesy of Gilbert Michaud)

-Michaud has researched large-scale solar energy projects proposed by state and local governments in Great Lakes communities for several years under previous grants from the Department of Solar Energy.
+Michaud has researched large-scale solar energy projects proposed by state and local governments in Great Lakes communities for several years under previous grants from the Department of Energy.
 With the new grant, Michaud said he aims to study solar projects at 24 rural and suburban sites across the U.S. beginning in January 2025.

-Through interviews and conferences with locals and policy making agencies, Michaud said he plans to survey these communities’ attitudes about and involvement in solar projects over a three-year period.
+Through interviews and meetings with locals and policy making agencies, Michaud said he plans to survey these communities’ attitudes about and involvement in solar projects over a three-year period.
 He said this will continue to provide him with valuable insights into reasons behind community resistance to solar projects.

 Michaud said his research will focus on energy justice — ensuring citizens are educated by the government about proposed solar projects so they can have a say in them.